 Pomegranate juice, Aperol, and sparkling wine come together to make a Pomegranate Mimosa—an unforgettable brunch beverage.

-A few years back in Hawaii, my partner and I walked up the Coconut Coast of Kauai one morning.
+A few years back in Hawaii, my partner and I walked up the Coconut Coast of Kauaʻi one morning.
 We strolled from our seaside hotel to one of the larger resorts.
-There we had brunch at an ocean-view cafe and enjoyed one of the larger meals we’d had: pulled pork, scrambled eggs, endless cups of amazing coffee and of course, bottomless mimosas.
+There we had brunch at an ocean-view café and enjoyed one of the larger meals we’d had: pulled pork, scrambled eggs, endless cups of amazing coffee, and of course, bottomless Mimosas.
 I must’ve had three or four of them before our waiter asked if I’d ever had a Pomegranate Mimosa.
 My answer was an excited “You have those?!”
-Not because I was familiar, but mostly because I was ready for more mimosas, and this version sounded pretty enticing.
+Not because I was familiar, but mostly because I was ready for more Mimosas, and this version sounded pretty enticing.

 They brought back a few glasses of this fizzy and red potion, and I couldn’t get to sipping on them fast enough.
 There was the pomegranate and the bubbly, of course, but there was another flavor I couldn’t quite put my finger on.
 After a few more glasses and guesses, I had to know.
 “Aperol,” our waiter replied with a smile.
 My partner and I gave those slightly tipsy “ahhhhhhhhhhh” responses, as if we should’ve known.
 But once we did, it seemed obvious.
-That extra bite this mimosa had, the slightly bitter notes, was the delicious result of the addition of Aperol.
+That extra bite this Mimosa had, the slightly bitter notes, was the delicious result of the addition of Aperol.

 Walking back to our hotel was fun.
 Especially my constant, inadvertent turns into the oncoming waves.
-They woke me up though, and I didn’t miss the rest of the day.
+They woke me up, though, and I didn’t miss the rest of the day.

 What is a Mimosa?

 One of the simplest mixed drinks out there, a Mimosa is a combination of champagne, prosecco, or sparkling wine, and a citrus juice, usually orange.
-It is famously served at brunches all around the world, as well as events such as weddings.
-If you’re lucky enough to fly first class anywhere, you often will be served a complimentary glass.
+It is famously served at brunches all around the world, as well as at events such as weddings.
+If you’re lucky enough to fly first class anywhere, you often will be served a complementary glass.

-What is the Best Sparkling Wine to Use in a Pomegranate Mimosa?
+What is the best sparkling wine to use in a Pomegranate Mimosa?

 Ingredients